shiffman/shiffman.net/teaching/a2z/analysis/index.md

 var concordance = {};
 {% endhighlight %}

-A value (in this case a count) can be paired with its key by naming the key as a String.
+A value (in this case a count) can be paired with a word by naming the key as a String.

 {% highlight javascript %}
 concordance['the'] = 100;